Certificate management

 Listing available certificates

-Certificates are usually stored in the cert store.
+Certificates are usually stored in the certificate store.
 To list the content of this store use:

 $ sq cert list